iAMianIANiAM/PrismaTechGauntletv3/working/UserScratchpad.md

 - FreeCast trigger in and out works, but FreeCast mode is now broken - the 2-second back-and-forth record/display cycle doesn't work anymore.

+Now, we'll use those to guide the somewhat stickier next task - a codebase audit and cleanup.
+I want to ensure that, even though the program is functional, that any redundant or nonfunctional code, or any potential malignant code, is cleaned up and the codebase is in a clean, efficient form.
+I also want to make sure it is well-suited to handle the minor tweaks and changes I'd like to make - namely,